Construction Accounting 101: Principles and Best Practices

 Adjusting journal entries are entries made at the end of the accounting period to correct errors or omissions in the original journal entries.
 Simply put, adjusting entries are used to bring the books up-to-date so that the financial statements accurately reflect the current state of affairs.

 For example, if you forgot to record a supplier invoice in your Accounts Payable, you would make an adjusting entry to add it to the software.
-This way, all your transactions will be accounted for and you can be confident your financial reports are accurate. - Generate Financial Statements
+This way, all your transactions will be accounted for, and you can be confident that your financial reports are accurate.

-The summary of your business activities is called a financial statement.
-The most important ones for construction companies are the balance sheet, income statement and cash flow statement.
+The summary of your business activities is a financial statement.
+The most important ones for construction companies are the balance sheet, income statement, and cash flow statement.

-The income statement shows your company’s revenue and expenses over a period of time, typically one year.
-It’s also called the profit and loss statement.
+The income statement shows your company’s revenue and expenses over some time, typically one year.
+This is also the profit and loss statement.

-The cash flow statement shows the inflows and outflows of cash over a period of time.
+The cash flow statement shows the inflows and outflows of cash over time.
 This is important because it shows whether your company has enough cash to cover its expenses.

-Reports should be carefully analyzed to help you make sound business decisions.
-For example, if you’re planning to expand your business, the cash flow statement will show you whether you have enough cash on hand to finance the expansion. - Pay Taxes
+You should carefully analyze reports to make informed business decisions.
+For example, if you’re planning to expand your business, the cash flow statement will show you whether you have enough cash on hand to finance the expansion.

-Exploring the tax legislation of the country of your operations is crucial, because though construction approaches and practices are pretty similar everywhere, taxation and similar procedures may largely very in different countries.
+Exploring the tax legislation of the country of your operations is crucial, because although construction approaches and practices are pretty similar everywhere, taxation and similar procedures may largely vary in different countries.

 Construction Taxes in The USA